vraravam/natsumi-browser/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All screenshots displayed in this README are accurate as of March 16, 2025.
+All screenshots displayed in this README are accurate as of July 31, 2025.
 If a feature was added, changed or removed after this date, it may not be accurately reflected in the screenshots.

 ## Attribution